diovcharova/biospot/README.md

 * As the owner and admin of the page, I want to be able to easily manipulate the database entries.
 The main features of the products have to be highlighted and secondary information should be desplayed on request.
 * Contact between the customers and the shops should be as simplified as possible.

-### UX based design
-As part of the design process, I developed wireframes, which can be viewed [here](), and mockups, which can be viewed [here]().
-They are based on the requirements of the owners of the shop.
-The design and functionalities are suited to their needs.

 ## Features

 ### Existing Features